paramireze/paramireze.github.io/_posts/2018-05-05-weather-preference.markdown

 ![Location Click Workflow Diagram]({{ "/assets/android/may/preference_click_diagram.png" }})

-All this is possible because we are using the `SharedPreferences` API which handles all the transfer and storage of data when the user is adding/updating preferences.
+We are ablet to set the summary for a preference using the `setSummary()` method on the `preference`.

+# Conclusion
+This exercise was quite simple in concept, however, there is a lot of java code being written that can be quite intimidating.
+I find that diagraming out how the classes and methods are being called is a helpful tool for understanding how the application is behaving.